Interim Report January – September 2018

 About 10 people per 100,000 have a mitochondrial disorders, which often express first in early childhood.
 Accordingly, pharmaceuticals for treating primary mitochondrial disease have orphan drug status, which means greater potential for market approval than traditional pharmaceuticals.
 The value of orphan drugs is several billion Swedish kronor, and the yearly cost of therapy for a single patient can be in the range of SEK 200,000 to SEK 1.5 m.

 NeuroVive's project in clinical phase I, KL1333 is a potent modulator of the cellular levels of a central coenzyme in the cell’s energy metabolism.
 KL1333 has in preclinical studies been demonstrated to increase mitochondrial energy output, reduce lactate accumulation, diminish the formation of free radicals, and to have long-term beneficial effects on energy metabolism.
 It is in clinical development stage for chronic oral treatment of primary genetic mitochondrial disorders such as MELAS, KSS, CPEO, PEO, Pearson, MERRF and Alpers syndrome.

 NVP015 is being developed as an energy-regulating preparation for specific intravenous acute treatment of conditions involving cellular energy crisis.
 The objective is to develop an orphan drug for a series of relatively unusual childhood diseases, and as an acute therapy for compromised mitochondrial function caused by pharmaceuticals.
 There is also potential usage for large patient groups, where the body could benefit from extra energy production, in extended surgery and intensive care, for example.

-The NV556 compound being developed for treatment of mitochondrial myopathy (project NVP025) is targeting cyclophilin D, and has therefore a different and complementary mode of action.
+Using our proprietary cyclophilin inhibitor platform, compounds are being developed for the treatment of mitochondrial myopathy.
+The NVP025 project is targeting cyclophilin D and therefore has a different and complementary mode of action.